bcgov/NotifyBC/docs/docs/api/notification.md

   <tr>
     <td>
       <p class="name">dispatch</p>
       <p class="description">this is an internal field to track the broadcast push notification dispatch outcome.
-It consists of up to three arrays</p>
+It consists of up to four arrays</p>
         <ul>
           <li>failed - a list of objects containing subscription IDs and error of failed dispatching</li>
           <li>successful - a list of strings containing subscription IDs of successful dispatching</li>
+          <li>skipped - a list of strings containing subscription IDs of skipped dispatching</li>
           <li>candidates - a list of strings containing IDs of confirmed subscriptions to the service.
 Dispatching to a subscription is subject to filtering.</li>
         </ul>
     </td>